Leeds Bradford Airport

 Leeds Bradford has a CAA Public Use Aerodrome Licence (Number P800) that allows flights for passenger transport and flight training.
-The airport operates to many domestic and European destinations.
+The airport operates scheduled flights to many European destinations and a limited number of domestic destinations.
 It is the highest airport in England at an elevation of 681 ft.
-By the number of passengers handled in 2018, Leeds Bradford was the 15th busiest airport in the UK.
+By the number of passengers handled in 2024, Leeds Bradford was the 13th busiest airport in the UK.
 It is a base for Jet2.com, which has its headquarters at the airport.